‘OK, let’s go’: Seahawks receiver John Ursua hasn’t played much, but he’s always ready for his call

 But a larger point was made about what the team can expect out of Ursua.

-“It’s just a matter of time,’’ coach Pete Carroll said.
+“It’s just a matter of time,” coach Pete Carroll said.
 “I think he could be a terrific receiver for us. … This is really good for him to be around where there’s a greater sense of urgency where he’s dressing and being a part.
 It’s going to bring out the best in John.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.